turbolinks/turbolinks-ios/README.md

 ## Requirements

-Turbolinks for iOS is written in Swift 4.0 and requires Xcode 9.
-It should also work with Swift 3.2 as well.
-It currently supports iOS 8 or higher, but we'll most likely drop iOS 8 support soon.
+Turbolinks for iOS is written in Swift 5.0 and requires Xcode 10.2.
+It should also work with Swift 4.2 as well.
+It currently supports iOS 10 or higher, but we'll be dropping iOS 10 support in the next version.

 Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.